thecog19/airplanes/README.md

 In the database the attibutes (size, type) are stored as strings rather than bools with the assumption that the AC types and sizes might be expanded on in a future iteration of the application, despite the minor preformance hit

-Also of note is the use of a priority system to
+Also of note is the use of a priority system to reduce the strain on the database when computing which planes to de-queue, this also allows for the priority system to be updated more easally.